Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

               - You can get to it by selecting the default directory, selecting password reset and then selecting athentication methods
                 - Email, phone, app, security questions etc
         - You need Azure P1 or P2 premium license for this
+        - You can manually assign P1/P2 license to a particular user

+    -